Meribel and the Three Valleys area in France is the biggest ski resort in the world where you have access to over 600km of piste and ski terrain.

 After a couple of hours, Courtney and I came back and we relaxed in the hot tub with some champagne.

-For dinner, we had 2 canapes, a poached pear walnut and feta salad, chicken curry and a white chocolate bomb.
+For dinner, we had 2 canapes, a poached pear walnut and feta salad, chicken curry and a white chocolate blondie.
 The dessert was incredible!

 Day 4 – Skiing